Hedge4/godvillebot/README.md

 ## What's new in version 5?
 Version 5 includes a full rewrite off all files related to the Godville Times newspaper, removing any leftover Python files and related dependencies in the process.
 This version re-introduces a daily summary of the newspaper, and commands to solve the crossword through downloading and parsing the [Omnibus list](https://wiki.godvillegame.com/Omnibus_List) by either uploading an HTML file of the newspaper or an array of terms to solve.

 Additionally, all files were updated to work with discord.js V13 instead of V12, and methods and prompts were updated accordingly.
-I also revisited how the bot calculates delays and created a `timers.js` feature file, building up to a tasks scheduling system. `index.js` now has getter methods for often referenced objects like `Discord` and `client`, and the bot owner can send messages/embeds to specific channels through the bot.
+I also revisited how the bot calculates delays and created a `timers.js` feature file, building up to a tasks scheduling system that will be introduced next. `index.js` now has getter methods for often referenced objects like `Discord` and `client`, and the bot owner can send messages/embeds to specific channels through the bot.
+Lastly, the bot can now be used to send a message including files and embeds to a specific channel or user.

 ### What has been added since?
 Nothing!